Dissipation Induced Flat Bands

-and hence depend on details of the jump operators.
-Conversely, the remaining eigenmodes of $L_{\textrm{dis}}$ have a finite lifetimes proportional to $1/\Gamma$.
-However, further zero modes are possible if the number of jump operators is $M<N$; then $\bm{a}$ and $\bm{b}$ have rank $M$, guaranteeing an additional set of $N-M$ zero modes.
-Overall, one obtains $2N-M$ particle-like zero modes, and an equal number of charge-conjugate hole-like zero modes.
+The tensor decomposition illustrates that each eigenmode of the right-side $(2N\times 2N)$ operator with energy $\epsilon$ comes with a charge-conjugate mode with energy $-\epsilon$, as expected.
+More importantly however, the eigenspectrum of the right-side operator guarantees, for an $N$-band system, there are exactly $N$ zero modes.
+These zero modes span a ``dark space'' that is protected from dissipation; explicitly, they read $ |\phi_i^\pm\rangle = U^\dag \left(\bm{u}_i,\, \bm{v}_i,\, \pm \bm{u}_i,\, \pm \bm{v}_i \right), $ where $\pm$ indexes particle-like and hole-like modes, and $\bm{u}_i$, $\bm{v}_i$ are $N$-dimensional vectors in orbital space that compose the $i^\textrm{th}$ solution of the equation $ \bm{a} \bm{u}_i + \bm{b} \bm{v}_i = 0, $ and hence depend on details of the jump operators.
+The remaining eigenmodes of $L_{\textrm{dis}}$ have a finite lifetimes proportional to $1/\Gamma$.
+However, further zero modes are possible if the number of jump operators is $M<N$; then $\bm{a}$ and $\bm{b}$ have rank $M$, guaranteeing an additional set of $N-M$ zero modes, similar to a Hermitian case discussed in Ref. [\onlinecite{hatsugai2011zq}-\onlinecite{mizoguchi2019molecular}].
+Overall, one obtains $2N-M$ particle-like zero modes, and an equal number of hole-like zero modes.